exebeeche/AndronovaAngela/README.md

 - 🔭 I'm a highly organized and proactive Technical Writer with 15+ years of experience
-- 🌱 I'm open to offers
+- 🌱 I am a 100% geek when it comes to IT
 - 🤔 I’m currently learning `C#`

 ## My samples